The Pathophysiology of Kidney Diseases: An In-depth Analysis

 Research is constantly uncovering new potential treatment approaches for kidney diseases.
 Scientists are exploring the use of anti-inflammatory agents to combat the inflammatory response that often contributes to kidney injury.
 Antioxidants are also being studied for their potential to reduce oxidative stress and protect the kidneys from damage.
 Additionally, immunomodulatory drugs are being investigated to regulate immune system dysregulation seen in some kidney diseases.

-See also Overcoming Barriers to Effective Kidney Disease Management
+See also Strategies for Enhancing Adherence to Kidney Disease Treatments

 2.1 Regenerative Medicine and Stem Cell Therapies